Run for a Cause:

 Each charity is responsible for overseeing its own fundraising campaign; the total amount of money raised relates directly to the efforts of the charity.
 The organization is responsible for the registration fees of the slots, regardless of implementation.
 Following the event, all charities are responsible for submitting an event report to share the results of their fundraising efforts.
 This report is required before reapplying for the following year's event.

-Miles for a Mission official charities benefit by having guaranteed relay slots, thereby allowing them to bypass the lottery process in January.
+Miles for a Mission official charities benefit by having guaranteed relay slots, thereby allowing them to bypass the lottery process in February.
 Every organization is featured in a RunVermont newsletter prior to the event.
-The KeyBank Vermont City Marathon and Relay online application has a dropdown menu allowing runners to choose to learn about, run for or donate to each of the charities.
+The KeyBank Vermont City Marathon and Relay online application has a drop-down menu allowing runners to choose to learn about, run for or donate to each of the charities.

 Online fundraising platform for your charitable life